 We do not currently have nor do we plan to build the infrastructure or capability internally to manufacture our existing women's health care products.
-For example, we depend on Lang, a full-service, private label and corporate brand manufacturer specializing in premium health benefit driven products, including medical foods, nutritional supplements, beverages, bars and functional foods in the dietary supplement category, to supply approximately 97% of our vitaMedMD and BocaGreen products.
+For example, we depend on Lang, a full-service, private label and corporate brand manufacturer, to supply approximately 99% of our vitaMedMD and BocaGreen products.
 In certain circumstances, including our failure to satisfy our production forecasts to Lang, we may be obligated to reimburse Lang for the costs of excess raw materials purchased by Lang that it cannot use in another product category that it then sells.
 We also rely on third-party contract manufacturing organizations, or CMOs to supply our hormone therapy drug candidates for use in the conduct of our clinical trials.
 We rely on these third parties to manufacture these products in accordance with our specifications and in compliance with applicable regulatory requirements.
 We do not have long-term contracts for the commercial supply of our products or our hormone therapy drug candidates.
 We intend to pursue long-term manufacturing agreements, but we may not be able to negotiate such agreements on acceptable terms, if at all.